garyfleming/tdd-is-my-shame/tdd-is-my-shame.md

 ![](images/puzzled.jpg)

-^ TODO spent a long time not talking about it
+^ I've spent a while not talking about TDD specifically, so it's time to do that.
+There's lots of places we could begin... but let's begin here..

 ---